Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ## Directives

-The directives of the __spectnetide__ Z80 Assembler representation are used for preprocessing &mdash; similarly as in the C and C++ programming languages &mdash; though their semantics are different.
+The directives of the __SpectNetIde__ Z80 Assembler representation are used for preprocessing &mdash; similarly as in the C and C++ programming languages &mdash; though their semantics are different.